socure-inc/socure-sigmadevice-sdk-android/README.md

 ```

 ## Configuration and usage
+For instructions on how to configure the SDK, see the [android SDK documentation](https://developer.socure.com/docs/sdks/sigma-device/android-sdk/) on DevHub.

 The Device Risk Android SDK's main class is `SigmaDevice`.
 At a high level the SDK provides the following methods to collect data to send it to the Socure backend: